3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Data

 We perform a second test of the updated flux uncertainties in all PACS and SPIRE bands.
 We first check the residual maps to confirm that the background peaks at zero, and then compare the width of the residual flux distribution to our inferred errors.
 Whereas the SPIRE filters are fine, the residual widths in the PACS filters are consistently a factor of two larger than the reported noise.
 This indicates that the PACS flux uncertainties remain underestimated.
 We thus scale the PACS error using the width of the residual map divided by the original flux uncertainties as the factor.
 Together, these corrections are comparable to the factor of $\sim5$ derived from simulation-based uncertainty calibrations in the COSMOS catalog by \citet{Jin2018}, with our analysis providing a complementary empirical basis for such an adjustment.

+While we do not preserve the full covariance between closely separated sources, our reduction procedure naturally elevates uncertainties for sources near bright neighbors.
+After {\fontfamily{qcr}\selectfont T-PHOT} subtracts adjacent sources from the FIR map, the local background and uncertainty are re-estimated from the residual image, meaning imperfect neighbor subtraction is directly propagated into the final per-source flux uncertainty.
+To quantify this, we compare the fractional flux uncertainties ($\sigma_F / F$) of intermediate-flux sources in GOODS-South with and without a bright neighbor within one FWHM, binning by flux to control for any native brightness difference between the two populations.
+We find fractional uncertainty boost factors of $\sim$1.42$\times$ across PACS bands (1.50$\times$ at 100$\mu$m, 1.34$\times$ at 160$\mu$m) and $\sim$1.11$\times$ across SPIRE bands (1.15$\times$ at 250$\mu$m, 1.07$\times$ at 350$\mu$m), confirming that sources in crowded environments carry appropriately larger uncertainties.

 These corrections ensure conservative flux uncertainties that are inflated appropriately considering the low-resolution Herschel images.
 We caution that catastrophic failures in the flux priors may occur in individual cases.
-However, because the T-PHOT solution is ultimately constrained by the pixel-level noise properties of the low-resolution image, sources with intrinsic S/N$<$1 are driven toward fluxes consistent with the image noise rather than the prior model values.
+However, because the T-PHOT solution is ultimately constrained by the pixel-level noise properties of the low-resolution image, sources with intrinsic SNR$<$1 are driven toward fluxes consistent with the image noise rather than the prior model values.
 As such, the methodology is relatively insensitive to prior mismatches at flux levels below the detection threshold.
 The extracted Herschel FIR photometry is then combined with the 3D-HST photometric catalogs \citep{Skelton2014} and the 24$\mu$m Spitzer fluxes from \citet{Whitaker2014}, forming a long-wavelength (0.3 - 350\micron) master catalog, 3D-Herschel.
 Table \ref{tab:filters} lists the photometric bands, telescope/instruments, and surveys covering the four fields in 3D-Herschel, with references available for further details.
+The resulting UV-to-FIR 3D-Herschel photometric catalogs for all four fields are publicly available on Zenodo (McNulty et al. 2026, \dataset[doi:10.5281/zenodo.20706940]{https://doi.org/10.5281/zenodo.20706940}).